tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 </div>

 <br/>
-Those extra 304 requests should be the culprits.
-The more packages you have, the longer it would take.
+Those extra 304 requests may be the culpritsm as the more packages you have, the longer it takes.
 Is there any way to adjust the fetch behavior?

-From this npm blog [NPM v5.0.0](https://blog.npmjs.org/post/161081169345/v500) and [PNPM](https://pnpm.io/cli/install#--prefer-offline), there is one option there for yarn install - `--prefer-offline` - which will make npm skip any conditional requests (304 checks) for stale cache data, and only hit the network if something is missing from the cache.
+According to the npm blog [NPM v5.0.0](https://blog.npmjs.org/post/161081169345/v500) and [PNPM](https://pnpm.io/cli/install#--prefer-offline), there's an option for yarn install - `--prefer-offline` - that makes npm skip any conditional requests (304 checks) for stale cache data and only hit the network if something is missing from the cache.

 ```terminal
 => [stage-0 5/9] RUN --mount=type=cache,target=/cache/yarn YARN_CACHE_FOLDER=/cache/yarn yarn install --prefer-offline                                                                                                                                                   61.7s
 ```

-The time has been shrinked from 114.3s to 61.7s :)
+By using this option, we managed to reduce the installation time from 114.3s to 61.7s :)

-If you want to go completely offline, you could use the methods in the blog [Running Yarn offline](https://classic.yarnpkg.com/blog/2016/11/24/offline-mirror/) to configure *yarn-offline-mirror* and *yarn-offline-mirror-pruning* to pack the dependecies to zip/tarball and upload to souce control.
-When you build docker image, yarn could directly load packages from offline mirror folder and move to node_modules folder.
+If you want to go completely offline, you could use the methods outlined in the blog [Running Yarn offline](https://classic.yarnpkg.com/blog/2016/11/24/offline-mirror/) to configure *yarn-offline-mirror* and *yarn-offline-mirror-pruning* to pack the dependecies to zip/tarball and upload to souce control.
+When you build docker image, yarn could directly load packages from the offline mirror folder and move them to the node_modules folder.

 <br/>